-As an Engaged Learning Faculty Fellow at Cornell University, I am developing the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science, integrating community/public engagement regarding data collection and access.
+As an Engaged Learning Faculty Fellow at Cornell University, I developed the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science.
 The project asks: How can we bridge (1) the rigorous, but often detached, academic study of science and technology, and (2) the practical work of data science as it is used and produced in the social world?
-More broadly, it seeks to provoke curiosity about data, how it's made, collected, stored, and used, and to give students the conceptual tools to engage in public discourse related to data science & society.
+More broadly, it seeks to provoke curiosity about data--how it's made, collected, stored, and used; to guide students in an investigation into their own position as data subjects; and to give students the conceptual tools to engage in public discourse related to data science & society.

 Courses taught as assistant: